tiagovb/CntxtCS/README.md

 - [ ] Interactive web-based visualizations
 - [ ] Custom graph export formats
 - [ ] Integration with Visual Studio and Rider
+- [ ] Support for file-scoped namespaces and global using statements

 ## 📝 License